humdrum-tools/humdrum-documentation/guide/ch15/index.md

 ditto -c ab
 ```

-This feature allows users to replicate only certain kinds of data \--
+This feature allows users to replicate only certain kinds of data &mdash;
 such as pitches, durations, dynamic marks, etc.

 As we will see in future chapters, the <span class="tool">ditto</span> command proves useful